Facundo Torres

-Facundo Daniel Torres Pérez (born 13 April 2000) is a Uruguayan professional footballer who plays as an attacking midfielder or winger for Brazilian Série A club Palmeiras and the Uruguay national team.
+Facundo Daniel Torres Pérez (born 13 April 2000) is a Uruguayan professional footballer who plays as an attacking midfielder or winger for Major League Soccer club Austin FC and the Uruguay national team.

 Torres previously played for Peñarol where he won the 2021 Uruguayan Primera División title and for Orlando City, where he helped win the 2022 U.S. Open Cup, their first trophy since becoming a Major League Soccer franchise.

+In 2025, Torres joined Série A club Palmeiras where he finished as runners-up in both the league and Copa Libertadores to Flamengo, but after one season in Brazil he returned to Major League Soccer with Austin FC.

 Early life

-Torres was born in the Colón Centro y Noroeste neighborhood of Montevideo, but grew up in La Paz, Canelones.
+Torres was born on 13 April 2000, in the Colón Centro y Noroeste neighborhood of Montevideo, but grew up in La Paz, Canelones.
 At the age of four, Torres attended his first football training session with his cousin Joaquín at Juventud River de La Paz but showed little interest and instead sat in the middle of the field and played with dirt.
 His father later took him to La Paz Wanderers where he enjoyed playing with friends before spending a year with Defensor Sporting.

 At the age of 10 he was selected to play in the National Championship final to represent the regional southern league in Melo where he was scouted by Peñarol and invited to join their academy.
 With Peñarol, Torres traveled to Brazil to play in the Encontro de Futebol Infantil Pan-americano, a friendly international competition for academy teams.
 Despite being two years younger than his teammates such as Federico Valverde, Diego Rossi and Santiago Bueno, Torres was a standout player at the tournament.
 Coached by Robert Lima, Torres continued to be fast-tracked through the age groups and in 2014, helped Peñarol to an under-15 national title.

 In February 2016, Torres was invited to train with the professional senior team for the first time, at the age of 15.
 That same year, Italian Serie A club Juventus made an attempt to sign Torres via his agent Daniel Fonseca.
 Torres' father opposed the move, thinking he was too young and describing it as "via the back door," parting ways with Fonseca as a result with Torres remaining at Peñarol to continue his development and earn playing time.